jakobzhao/geog371/lectures/lec05/readme.md

 });
 ```

 In this lecture, the instructor has  introduced some fundamental concepts about JQuery.
 If you are interested in a deeper understanding of JQuery, you can try out its tutorial on W3Schools.
-Though JQuery touches upon a wide range of operations, the concepts listed above, especially the selectors, mouse event, and the `.on()` methods  will be frequently used in your labs, final projects and futher works..
+Though JQuery touches upon a wide range of operations, the concepts listed above, especially the selectors, mouse event, and the `.on()` methods  will be frequently used in your labs, final projects and future works..